KubaTworek/KubaTworek/README.md

 ### Hello World 👋

 I am student of 2nd year on PJAIT.
 Actually, I am working as an IT Recruiter.
 I am absolutely fascinated about IT and coding.
 I want to get my first job as a developer to improve my skills and getting knowledge under the supervision of more experienced developers.
-Despite, I am learning about SOLID principals, OOP programming and design patterns, but I’ve got lack in commercial knowledge about writing high quality code and using best technical solutions.
+Despite, I am learning about SOLID principals, OOP programming and design patterns, I’ve got lack in commercial knowledge about writing high quality code and using best technical solutions.

 ## My Projects